Menu

 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

-Intent: At Grange Junior School History is taught as a subject in its own right, following a clear progression to ensure skills, knowledge and understanding are built upon and secured across the key stage.
-Cross curricular links are made where appropriate, including Literacy, Art, ICT, leading to an enriched curriculum and to high quality outcomes.
+At Grange Junior School, History is taught as a subject in its own right, following a clear progression to ensure skills, knowledge and understanding are built upon and secured across the key stage.
+The long-term plan offers a broad and balances curriculum, especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding) Cross curricular links are made where appropriate, including Literacy, DT, Guided Reading, Science, Art, ICT, leading to an enriched curriculum and to high quality outcomes.
+The intent is to ensure all pupils produce creative, well-researched and coherent work and in the process becoming resilient learners who are confident enough to challenge themselves.
+Workshops offer the pupils a hands-on experience, allowing them to be immersed in the subject being studied as well as examining artefacts safely and carefully.
 History is taught using an enquiry approach.
 Pupils are encouraged to follow lines of enquiry and develop their skills of reasoning and logic.
 The children are exposed to relevant and memorable topics which include opportunities for local studies and develop a sense of personal identity as well as their role in the wider community.
-History also provides pupils with a firm grounding in their own culture and British values as well as an appreciation of the contribution of other cultures.
+Pupils explore the concepts of equality and diversity, foster respect for other cultures and peoples.
+History also provides pupils with a firm grounding in their own culture (nurture) and British values as well as an appreciation of the contribution of other cultures.

-Intent: The impact of this curriculum design will lead to outstanding progress over time across key stages relative to a child’s individual starting point and their progression of skills.
-Children will therefore be expected to leave Grange reaching at least age-related expectations for History.
+The impact of this curriculum design will lead to outstanding progress over time across key stages relative to a child’s individual starting point and their progression of skills, including those who are disadvantaged or with SEND.
+Children will therefore be expected to leave Grange Juniors reaching at least age-related expectations for History.
 Our History curriculum will also lead pupils to be enthusiastic history learners, evidenced in a range of ways, including pupil voice and their work.

 Top